pslucas0212/AWS-Technology/README.md

     - Reserved Instances
     - Dedicated Hosts
     - Savings plans
+  - Features
+    - Elastic Load Balance across EC2 instances
+    - EC2 autoscaling
+  - Horizontal vs vertical scaling
+  - Connect to EC2 instance via SSH key paris
 - Lambda - Lambda is a serverless compute service that lets you run code without managing servers.
+  - Supports popular programming languages: Java, GO, PowerShell, Node.
+JS, C#, Python, and RUub
+  - Executes code in response to events
+  - 15 minute timeout
+  - Pricing Modle
+    - Compute Time
+    - Request Count
+    - 1 million always free lambda calls
-- Fargate - Fargate is a serverless compute engine for containers.
+- Fargate - Fargate is a **serverless compute engine** for containers.
 - Lightsail - Lightsail allows you to quickly launch all the resources you need for small projects.
+Lightsail is a **compute** service
 - Outposts - Outposts allows you to run cloud services in your internal data center.
+Support for hybrid deployments
 - Batch - Batch allows you to process large workloads in smaller chunks (or batches).
+Batch is a **compute** sercie

 #### Storage
 - S3 - Simple Storage Service - S3 is an **object storage service** for the cloud that is highly available.
+  - Set security at bucket or individual object level using ACL, bucket policies or access point policies
+  - Enable version
+  - S3 Access logs
+  - Regional service, but must have a globally unique names
+  - Storage Classes
+    - S3 standard
+    - S3 Intelligent Tiering
+    - S3 Standard-infrequent Access
+    - S3 One Zone-infrequent Access
+    - S3 Glacier
+    - S3 Glacier Deep Archive
+    - S3 Outposts
 - EBS - Elastic Block Storage - EBS is a storage device (called a volume) that can be attached to (or removed from) your instance.
+- EC2 Instance store is physically attached to EC2 instance and cannot be removed.
+Data is lost when EC2 instance is paused/stopped.
+Volumes are ephemeral
 - EFS - Elastic File System - EFS is a serverless network file system for sharing files.
+Supports Linux sysrems only
 - Storage Gateway - Storage Gateway is a hybrid storage service.
 - Backup - Backup helps you manage data backups across multiple data services